sam46/systems-notes/OS.md

 ### Inode (aka index inode)

 An inode:
-- each inode is named and located by a number
+- each inode is named and located by a number: `ls -i`
 - stores location of file's data blocks on disk
 - stores file metadata: permissions, various timestamps